-Susan Howell Evans began her organ career as a pupil at Christ’s Hospital, Hertford and, as a young girl, played organ at churches around Hertfordshire where her father served as priest.
+Susan Howell Evans began her organ career as a pupil at Christ’s Hospital, Hertford and, as a young girl, played the organ in country churches in Hertfordshire where her father served as priest.
 She began her professional training at Trinity College, London reading a degree in music.
-Her musical heritage at St George’s began soon after she took up post on Sunday May 25th 1973 under Fr Garth Colin.
+Her musical heritage at St George’s began soon after she took up post on Sunday May 25th 1973 under Fr Garth Collin.

-In between directing the Parish Choir, the Score, performing in local choirs, and teaching, she sometimes finds time for walking the dog, enjoying the company of her three grown up children and developing her appreciation of fine wine.
-Occasionally she does something silly like leap out of a plane for St George’s skydiving team, raising over 1500 towards the organ she now delights in playing every Sunday.
+She has played an important part in establishing the “Last Friday Concerts” now in its 3rd Series; the interval canapés are an integral part of their success!
+In between directing the Parish Choir, performing in local choirs, and teaching, she sometimes finds time for walking the dog, enjoying the company of her three grown up children and grandchildren and developing her appreciation of fine wine.
+Occasionally she does something silly like leap out of a plane for St George’s skydiving team, raising over £1500 towards the Nicholson organ she delights in playing every Sunday.